sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/classification.rst

 In decision analysis, a decision tree can be used to visually and explicitly represent decisions and decision making.
 In data mining, a decision tree describes data (but the resulting classification tree can be an input for decision making).

-Random forest classifier
+Random Forest Classifier
 +++++++++++++++++++

 Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes or mean prediction of the individual trees.

-Gradient-boosted tree classifier
+Gradient-boosted Tree Classifier
 +++++++++++++++++++

 Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.It builds the model in a stage-wise fashion like other boosting methods do, and it generalizes them by allowing optimization of an arbitrary differentiable loss function.